GowthamanNandakumaran/NYC-Taxi-Project/README.md

 - Built scalable, efficient, and secure data pipelines from ingestion to transformation.
 - Mastered the usage of **Azure Data Factory**, **Azure Databricks**, **Delta Tables**, and **PySpark** for building robust data workflows.

----

-Feel free to add any additional details or make changes as needed.